1970 Lehigh Valley Railroad derailment

-The 1970 Lehigh Valley Railroad derailment was a train derailment in the town of Le Roy, New York which resulted in a spill of toxic chemicals.
+The 1970 Lehigh Valley Railroad derailment was a train derailment in the town of Le Roy, New York, that resulted in a toxic chemical spill severe enough to qualify as a Superfund site.
+As of 2024, the site is still undergoing remediation.

 Event

-At approximately 3:30 AM on December 6, 1970, 25 cars from an eastbound 114 car freight train operated by the Lehigh Valley Railroad derailed in the town, rupturing and spilling approximately 2,000 pounds of cyanide crystals, and 30,000 to 35,000 gallons of the solvent trichloroethylene.
+At approximately 3:30 AM on December 6, 1970, 25 cars from an eastbound 114-car freight train operated by the Lehigh Valley Railroad derailed in the town, rupturing and spilling approximately 2,000 pounds of cyanide crystals, and 30,000 to 35,000 gallons of the solvent trichloroethylene.

+The train originated at Niagara Falls, New York, and was bound for Sayre, Pennsylvania.
+The wreck was caused by an overheated journal box on the 70th car.
+The car was dragged a quarter of a mile upright and then derailed when it hit a switch.
+The first 69 cars and the last 20 cars remained on the tracks.

+The day after the incident, a local health official was interviewed:

 Cleanup attempts

 The cyanide crystals were removed, but the trichloroethylene had soaked into the ground and contaminated at least two nearby wells, producing a noticeable smell and solvent properties.
 The Lehigh Valley Railroad attempted to eliminate the smell in the spill area by pumping approximately 1 million gallons of water from a nearby flooded quarry and saturating the cleanup zone with it, then allowing the water to seep into the ground.
 This resulted in the trichloroethylene further saturating groundwater in the area, with many more wells becoming contaminated, with approximately 50 wells testing positive for TCE from 1990 to 1994.
 The Lehigh Valley Railroad began supplying affected homes with drinking water beginning in 1971, and later provided filter systems for contaminated wells.